 Likewise, you may have a list of daily readings that follow a chronological timeline.
 Using your regular Bible, that means you may go to portions of different books on any given day.
 Doing this, you can see how the many different authors of sacred Scripture contribute to the cohesive story of redemption.

-Some plans may follow a historical, canonical or method of reading the Bible text.
+Some plans may follow a historical, canonical or other method of reading the Bible text.

 Using a printed Bible reading plan gives you the greatest flexibility in how you complete your Bible reading.
 You may find a plan that does not have the months named, which means you can begin at any month during the year.
 If your plan has both Old and New Testament, you could separate them into morning and evening readings.